 #2 – Full Value Plans

-Full Value plans pay out the exact value of the share.
-Where appreciation plans of phantom stock payout the difference between the initial shares and their current value, a full value plan pay the exact worth.
+Full Value plans pay out the exact value of the share i.e., the exact worth.
+Whereas an appreciation plan of phantom stock payout the difference between the initial shares and their current value.

 Consider the following Example: